gatsbyjs/gatsby/docs/docs/reference/release-notes/migrating-from-v2-to-v3.md

 #### process is not defined

-A common error is `process is not defined`.
-Webpack 4 polyfilled process automatically in the browser, but with v5 it's not the case anymore.
+A common error is `process is not defined`. webpack 4 polyfilled process automatically in the browser, but with v5 it's not the case anymore.

 If you're using `process.browser` in your components, you should switch to a window is not undefined check.